 - Reducing the number of surprise medical bills should be an important component of any legislation.
 This will require the establishment of reasonable disclosure requirements for providers and insurers on network participation and cost expectations, which should take place whenever possible in advance of scheduled services.

 - Federal law should not preempt state laws that address surprise medical bills.
-As long as state laws hold the patient harmless for additional out-of-pocket expenses, they should prevail and Federal law should only apply to self-insured, employer-sponsored plans governed by ERISA.
+As long as state laws hold the patient harmless for additional out-of-pocket expenses, Federal law should only apply to self-insured, employer-sponsored plans governed by ERISA.

 New York State’s Successful Surprise Billing Law

-New York State’s surprise billing law is widely considered to be the best in the country, and we believe that it should serve as the template for any Federal legislation.
-Under New York’s law, if the provider and insurer cannot agree on the appropriate payment when a patient goes out-of-network, they can go through a “baseball style” arbitration process in which the arbiter considers multiple factors, including past charges.
-The patient is only liable in these situations for what they would have paid if they had been treated in-network.
+New York State’s surprise billing law is widely considered to be the best in the country, and GNYHA believes it should serve as the template for any Federal legislation.
+Under New York’s law, if the provider and insurer cannot agree on the appropriate payment when a patient goes out of network, they can enter a “baseball style” arbitration process in which the arbiter considers multiple factors, including past charges.
+Patients are only liable in these situations for what they would have paid if they had been treated in-network.

 While many of the bills under consideration by Congress would maintain a state’s ability to implement its own surprise billing laws, these state laws only apply to state-regulated plans and do not apply to self-insured or other federally regulated plans.
 The Federal legislative proposals would apply to self-insured plans, which cover a significant number of New Yorkers.